+What happens to your mouth if you don’t address tooth loss?
 The most obvious effects of tooth loss are the way the missing teeth affect your smile’s appearance.
 Though less obvious, your bite’s function also suffers due to the imbalance.
 In most cases, a custom-designed bridge, partial, or complete denture can easily address those concerns.
-However, there are more issues with missing teeth that have a dramatic impact on your long-term oral health, and dental implants are the only solution that can address many of the issues.
-Today, we examine just how dental implants address tooth loss, and what makes them more beneficial than traditional prosthetic options.
+However, there are more issues with missing teeth that have a dramatic impact on your long term oral health, and dental implants are the only solution that can address many of the issues.
+Today, we examine just how dental implants address the loss of permanent teeth, and what makes them more beneficial than traditional prosthetic options.

 Besides appearance and bite function, your teeth are also essential for a number of processes among your other oral structures.
 For instance, the roots of your teeth stimulate your jawbone, which is what prompts your body to send it enough nutrients.
 Losing teeth roots means losing nutrients for your jawbone, and eventually, your jawbone will grow weaker.
 By replacing these lost roots, dental implants reestablish that stimulation, preserving your jaw’s strength and integrity and reducing your risks of further tooth loss in the process.